 Business plan is $15 per user/per month, billed annually.

 Podio’s goal is to get everything you need to see on one page.
-To speed collaboration and ensure everyone is aligned.
+This is to speed collaboration and ensure everyone is aligned.

 It offers comprehensive project communication and work tools.
 File sharing, task management, workflow, and reporting tools.